redhat-developer/devspaces-images/codeready-workspaces-operator-bundle/README.md

 ## Che/CodeReady Workspaces Operator Metadata

-This repo contains ONLY the metadata for the CRW Operator.
+This repo contains necessary metadata for a new channel which will initially be available as a Technical Preview.
+In future, it will replace the 'latest' channel from the codeready-workspaces-operator-metadata container and become the new default.

 For the golang application that is the CRW Operator, see